Chili-Bebber/i3rice/README.md

 ![alt text](https://i.imgur.com/2umNWal.png)

 # install
-This setup depends on the following dependencies: dunst, polybar, compton, i3-gaps, rofi, fontawesome (icon font), feh, and scrot.
+This setup depends on the following dependencies: dunst, polybar, compton, i3-gaps, rofi, fontawesome (icon font), feh, tilix, and scrot.

 dexger is to be placed in ~/.config/polybar/